lelegard/arm-cpusysregs/kernel/mac/README.md

 at EL1 (kernel mode).
 Typically, these keys are specific per process.
 The kernel generates random values for these keys when a process is created.
 These values remain valid for the life of that process.
-The PAC key registers are initialized with these values each time the process is scheduled.
+The PAC key registers are initialized with these values each time the process is scheduled on a CPU core.

-In the macOS kernel, trying to read any of these registers result in a fault, which then crashes the system since we are in kernel mode.
+In the macOS kernel, trying to read any of these registers results in a fault, which then crashes the system since we are in kernel mode.

 This limitation is not hard-coded in the hardware of the CPU.
 When running a Linux virtual machine on the same CPU, these registers are readable from the Linux kernel.
+More information is needed on this topic...